Jump to Recipe

 Instructions

 • Preheat oven to 400°F. Lay a thawed, but still cold sheet of puff pastry on a lightly flour dusted surface or piece of parchment.
-Roll the dough slightly to blend the creases in and even it out.
+Roll the dough out slightly to blend the creases in and even it out (I typically add an extra 1/2 inch or so each way).
 Spread the butter all over the dough.

 • Add the brown sugar on top of the buttered puff pastry, leaving the outer edge empty.
 Gently press the brown sugar down.
 Add the cinnamon evenly over top.
-Tightly roll the dough, working in the same direction as the creases of the dough.
+Tightly roll the dough.
 Press the seam into the roll gently to help seal.
-If using an egg wash, whisk the egg well and then brush along the seam.
-Brush tops of cinnamon rolls with the egg wash.

-• Lay the roll seam down, and use a sharp serrated knife or dental floss to cut into about 1 ½ inch rolls.
-Place on a cookie sheet lined with parchment giving the rolls lots of room to expand.
+• Lay the roll seam down, and use a sharp serrated knife or dental floss to cut into about 1 1/2 inch rolls.
+(I get about 8-9 rolls depending on how neatly I roll these!)
+Place on a cookie sheet lined with parchment paper, or a 9×9 inch baking pan for tighter rolls.

-• Store cinnamon rolls in an air tight container, ideally individually wrapped at room temperature for 2-3 days.
+• Store cinnamon rolls in an airtight container for about 2-3 days.

 Notes